Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 Since these units rely on evaporating water mist to cool a chamber, they are not suitable for the more humid climate of the eastern U.S. states.

-Campers who live in very warm, humid climates, like the southeastern U.S. states, may realize that neither ventilation nor a fan will be enough to make the tent comfortable.
+Campers who live in very warm, humid climates, such as the southeastern U.S. states, may realize that neither ventilation nor a fan will be enough to make the tent comfortable.
 The humidity in the air may be worse than the air temperature itself.

 Tent campers in this region may find tent camping too uncomfortable without tent air conditioning.

-Fortunately, in this situation, an air conditioner can make a family tent quite comfortable, even on a very warm, humid day.
+Fortunately, an air conditioner can make a family tent quite comfortable, even on a very warm, humid day.
 It is the only device that can transfer both heat and humidity out of the tent body.

 In order to transfer heat and humidity, an A/C will need to consume a substantial amount of electricity.
 Batteries cannot supply this much current.

-Campers will need to find a tent campsite with 120-volt electricity.
+So, campers will need to book a tent campsite with 120-volt electricity.

 A heavy-duty, outdoor extension cord is also necessary.